 The team retired his No. 44, and he was inducted into the CFL Hall of Fame in 2002.

-Another Roughrider who played his entire career with the team, Elgaard, was a slotback out of Utah taken/selected in the second round of the 1983 CFL Draft.
+Another Roughrider who played his entire career with the team, Elgaard was a slotback out of Utah, selected in the second round of the 1983 CFL Draft.

 Elgaard won three CFL Most Outstanding Canadian awards in 1988, 1990, and 1992.

-He holds Roughriders career records in touchdown catches (78) and receiving yards (13,189).
-He’s also second in receptions with 830.
+He holds Roughriders career records in touchdown catches (78) and receiving yards (13,189), and is second in receptions with 830.

 In that 77th Grey Cup win, Elgaard caught a touchdown pass in the second quarter.